-27. Plaintiffs bring this class action for themselves and on behalf of the following two classes of investors.
-The first Class consists of:

-All persons, entities, trusts, corporations, partnerships and associations which, on November 28, 1984, had an IRA, KEOGH or CORPORATE Account wherein First Pension was the Plan Administrator and VestCorp of California was the Investment Manager; except that any defendant, the Receivership Entities; and the families, co-conspirators, legal representatives, agents, officers, directors, employees, heirs, successors and assigns of any defendant and/or the Receivership Entities is excluded.
+27. Plaintiffs bring this class action for themselves and on behalf of the of California was the Investment Manager; except that any defendant, the Receivership Entities; and the families, co-conspirators, legal representatives, agents, officers, directors, employees, heirs, successors and assigns of any defendant and/or the Receivership Entities is excluded.
 (Hereinafter referred to as the "Accountholder Class")

+All persons, entities, trusts, corporations, partnerships and associations which, on November 28, 1984, had an IRA, KEOGH or CORPORATE Account wherein First Pension was the Plan Administrator and VestCorp individually, and as representatives of the Accountholder Class.
+Members of the

-Plaintiffs Karmele Murray; Joseph T. Murray; Linda Collins; Mark Krasowski; Ronald T. Wong; Ruth Wong; Candy Rendall; and Sandra Van Loben Sels are proceeding, individually, and as representatives of the Accountholder Class.
-Members of the Accountholder Class seek recovery of all funds and the value of all assets held in their Accounts as of November 28, 1984, as well as all additional funds deposited into their Accounts up through April 22, 1994 which have not been returned to them.
-The members of the Accountholder Class also seek equitable relief, pre-judgment interest, exemplary and consequential damages.
+Plaintiffs Karmele Murray; Joseph T. Murray; Linda Collins; Mark Krasowski; Ronald T.

+Wong; Ruth Wong; Candy Rendall; and Sandra Van Loben Sels are proceeding,

+Accountholder Class seek recovery of all funds and the value of all assets held in their members of the Accountholder Class also seek equitable relief, pre-judgment interest, exemplary and consequential damages.

+Accounts as of November 28, 1984, as well as all additional funds deposited into their

+Accounts up through April 22, 1994 which have not been returned to them.
+The